-"Fascism in the broad sense of the word does riot consist of the symbols or types of regime we define as such... it is authority in all its various forms and manifestations that gives rise to fascism. and management alone, but through a close articulation between such personnel and the unions, thus extending their right of action within the factory.
+"The point of conflict the factory' constitutes cannot be balanced in law through imposed, organised discussion between employees and management alone, but through a close articulation between such personnel and the unions, thus extending their right of action within the factory.
 There is a monopoly of the list of candidates presented by the most important union organisations, permanent control with a possibility of recall during mandate, participation of a union representative at the factory committee sessions and at the meetings of the personnel's' delegates: in short, factory' agreements with the union representatives and not the employees.